 - Select display 2.
 In the drop-down box, select “Extend these displays.”
 Click the “Apply” button.
 A message will pop up and say, “Keep these display settings?”
 Click the “Keep changes” button.

 Now you are ready to use the secondary display to extend your desktop surface with your Google Chrome browser and Chromecast.

 - Open Google Chrome on your desktop.

-- Before you can connect to your Chromecast with Click the Chromecast icon in the upper-right of your Chrome browser, you first need to click the small arrow on the Chromecast icon area.
+- Before you can connect to your Chromecast by clicking the Chromecast icon in the upper-right of your Chrome browser, you first need to click the small arrow on the Chromecast icon area.
 From there, scroll down to “Cast screen/window (experimental).”
 Then, select it.

 - As the “Cast screen/window”, choose display number 2, the one we just fooled Windows into thinking we have.
 Now you should be able to see your Windows desktop on both your computer and your TV screen.

 You now have an extended desktop surface.
 This allows you to move extra open windows, open programs, and applications between your desktop and TV screen.

 Extend Your Desktop Using Chrome

 The easiest way to extend your desktop on both Windows and Mac is to use Chrome’s built-in Chromecast service.
 Since Google has built both the Cast protocol and the world’s most popular browser, it’s simple to just combine the two to make a wirelessly-extended display.
 In order to cast to your Google Chromecast from your Mac, you’ll need to download and install the most current version of Google’s Chrome browser.
 Chromecast support now comes built into the Chrome browser.
 (In the past, you would have needed to download and install a separate extension to use Chromecast.)

 Once your Google Chrome browser is downloaded and installed, or open on your Mac if you already had it, you’ll want to make sure you have the most current version.